metricsscore/metrics/README.md

 # METRICS Repository
-A repository to allow the radiomics community to comment on the METRICS items.
+This repository was created to allow the radiomics community to comment on the METRICS items.

 We hope this repository will stimulate a discussion of the proposed tool and its items.
 We encourage the community to provide us with their views about how METRICS can be improved in the future.